 Get the pump ready by attaching the discharge hose.
 To make handling easier attach a rope on the handle.
 The rope should be long enough to reach the opposite end of the pool.

-	Place the pump on edge of pool then use rope, hose and electric cord to pull pump to where you want it to be, ideally with two people.
-You will find that the pump slides quite easily despite its weight.
+Place the pump on edge of pool then use rope, hose and electric cord to pull the pump to where you want it to be, ideally with two people.
+You’ll find that the pump slides quite easily despite its weight.

 Is this pump fully submersible?

 Yes, it is perfectly fine to use when fully submerged.

 Review summary – is it a good buy?

 My honest opinion?
 Yep, it’s a good choice and well worth the money spent.

 An automated, set and forget pool cover pump that can remove water quickly and is well suited for larger pool covers makes your life much easier.
 It’s also proven to be reliable, durable, and spare parts are readily available.